 - being over friendly with children

 - having favourites

 - taking photographs of children on their mobile phone, contrary to school policy

 - engaging with a child on a one-to-one basis in a secluded area or behind a closed door,

 - or

-- humiliating pupils.

-Schools and colleges should ensure that their low-level concerns policy (see appendix) contains a procedure for sharing confidentially such concerns which is clear, easy to understand and implement.
-A good low-level concerns policy will simply be a reflection and extension of the school's or college's wider staff behaviour policy/code of conduct.
+Schools should ensure that their procedure for dealing with low-level concerns contains a process for timely and appropriate information sharing which is confidential, clear, easy to understand and implement.
+An effective low-level concerns process will simply be a reflection and extension of the school's staff code of conduct and safeguarding and child protection policy.

-Whether all low-level concerns are shared initially with the DSL (or a nominated person (such as a values guardian/safeguarding champion)), or with the Headteacher is a matter for the school or college to decide.
-If the former, then the DSL should inform the Headteacher of all the low-level concerns and in a timely fashion according to the nature of each particular low-level concern.
-The Headteacher should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some schools/colleges, the Headteacher may wish to consult with the DSL and take a more collaborative decision-making approach.
+Whether all low-level concerns are shared initially with the DSL, or with the headteacher is a matter for the school or college to decide.
+If the former, then the DSL should inform the headteacher/principal of all the low-level concerns and in a timely fashion according to the nature of each particular low-level concern.
+The headteacher/principal should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some schools/colleges, the headteacher/principal may wish to consult with the DSL and take a more collaborative decision-making approach.